Virtual Adolescent Mental Health Center

 Understanding Adolescent Depression

-Adolescent depression refers to mental disorders that emerge during the developmental years.
-Children and adolescents experiencing depression may show depressive symptoms, including persistent sadness, irritability, and a loss of interest in activities.
-Some individuals may develop severe depression, requiring specialized adolescent psychiatry interventions.
+Adolescent depression refers to mental disorders that develop during the critical years of childhood and adolescence.
+Depression in children and depression in adolescents often manifests through depressive symptoms such as persistent sadness, irritability, and a lack of interest in activities.
+For some, these symptoms may progress to severe depression, requiring interventions from a mental health professional specializing in adolescent care.

 Symptoms of